 You're scaring me.

-Are you a meet?
+Are you a me?

 How do you know so much about weather?

-Uh to be honest, Sean, it's kind of a hobby of mine.
+Uh, to be honest, Sean, it's kind of a hobby of mine.

 I don't know.

-Did you ever want to go out and do the storm chasing thing?
+Well, let me ask you this: did you ever want to go out and do the storm chasing thing?

 I think the guys that do it are nuts, but it's cool nuts.